thomasgermain/vaillant-component/README.md

 - 1 binary_sensor entity `binary_sensor.vaillant_system_online` to know if the vr900/920 is connected to the internet
 - 1 binary_sensor entity `binary_sensor.vaillant_<boiler model>` to know if there is an error at the boiler. **Some boiler does not provide this information, so entity won't be available.**
 - 1 temperature sensor `sensor.vaillant_outdoor_temperature` for outdoor temperature
-- 1 sensor for water `sensor.vaillant_boiler_pressure` pressure in boiler
-- 1 temperature sensor ` sensor.vaillant_boiler_temperature` for water temperature in boiler
+- 1 sensor for each report in live_report
 - 1 binary sensor `binary_sensor.vaillant_quick_mode` to know a quick mode is running on
 - 1 binary sensor ` binary_sensor.vaillant_holiday` to know the holiday mode is on/off
 - dynamic binary sensors if there are extra errors coming from the api.